leap71/leap71.github.io/coding-for-engineers/README.md

 Actual elegant code is code where you understand at a glance what is going on.

 So, coding has gotten harder.
 Most people don't code — they copy and paste stuff together until it works.
 That's why "tolerant" programming languages like Python have become so popular.
-You can actually write clean and elegant code in Python.
+You could actually write clean and elegant code in Python.
 It's just rarely done.

 When my co-founder Michael and I had to decide on a programming language for Hyperganic, a company we started in 2015, we first looked into [Lua](https://www.lua.org/), a Pascal-like language that is very fast and robust.
 But it was lacking programming constructs like objects.
 [After Microsoft committed to open-sourcing C#](https://medium.com/microsoft-open-source-stories/how-microsoft-rewrote-its-c-compiler-in-c-and-made-it-open-source-4ebed5646f98#:~:text=In%20April%20of%202014%20at,under%20an%20Apache%202.0%20license.), it became a much better choice.